-- a) review and scrutinise the decisions by and performance of the Cabinet and/or Committees and Council Officers in relation to individual decisions and over time; - b) review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and/or particular service areas; - c) question the Leader of the Council and Members of the Cabinet not less than once in every twelve month period about their decisions and performance, whether generally in comparison with service plans and targets over a period of time, or in relation to particular decisions, initiatives or project; - d) make recommendations to the Cabinet and/or appropriate Committee and/or Council arising from the outcome of the scrutiny process; - e) review and scrutinise the performance of other public bodies in the area and invite reports from them by requesting them to address the Overview and Scrutiny Committee or its Sub-Committees and local people about their activities and performance; - f) question and gather evidence from any person (with their consent); and - g) set up sub-committees to assist them in their work.
-The membership of which may include any Member of the Council (but not a Member of the Cabinet) and on a non-voting basis any other person who appears to the Overview and Scrutiny Committee to be able to assist them in their work.
+- a) review and scrutinise the decisions by and performance of the Cabinet and/or Committees and Council Officers in relation to individual decisions and over time; - b) review and scrutinise the performance of the Council in relation to its policy objectives, performance targets and/or particular service areas; - c) question the Leader of the Council and members of the Cabinet not less than once in every twelve month period about their decisions and performance, whether generally in comparison with service plans and targets over a period of time, or in relation to particular decisions, initiatives or project; - d) make recommendations to the Cabinet and/or appropriate Committee and/or Council arising from the outcome of the scrutiny process; - e) review and scrutinise the performance of other public bodies in the area and invite reports from them by requesting them to address the Overview and Scrutiny Committee or its Sub-Committees and local people about their activities and performance; and - f) question and gather evidence from any person (with their consent). - g) set up sub-committees to assist them in their work, the membership of which may include any member of the council (not being a member of the cabinet) and on a non-voting basis any other person who appears to the Overview and Scrutiny Committee to be able to assist them in their work.